-- The Board has also indicated that it will distribute any surplus capital (over and above the ordinary dividend) by way of a share buyback programme or a special dividend.
-For the last two years the Board has recommended the use of share buybacks (2017: £1 billion; 2018: up to £1.75 billion) and this is the current preference given the amount of surplus capital, the normalisation of ordinary dividends and the flexibility that a buyback programme offers. - The Board will consider distributions at each year end and any decision around dividends and/or buybacks is for the Board at that point.
-They will take into account various factors, including: - Capital build: the Group is strongly capital generative and expects ongoing capital build of 170 to 200 basis points per year, pre-dividends. - Capital requirement: over the last year the Group has been notified by the PRA that the Systemic Risk Buffer and Pillar 2A components of its capital structure would be lower than previously expected by a combined net 70 basis points.
-As a result of these changes, the Board's view of the level of CET1 capital targeted by the Group has reduced from around 13 per cent to around 12.5 per cent, plus a management buffer of around 1 per cent. - The macroeconomic environment.
+- The Group has a progressive and sustainable ordinary dividend policy.
+This means that the ordinary dividend is likely to grow each year, at a rate that the Group is likely to be able to sustain. - The Board has also indicated that it will distribute any surplus capital (over and above the ordinary dividend) by way of a share buyback programme or a special dividend.
+For the last two years the Board has recommended the use of share buybacks (2017: £1 billion; 2018: up to £1.75 billion). - The Board will consider distributions at each year end and any decision around dividends and/or buybacks is for the Board at that point.
+They will take into account various factors, including: - Capital build: the Group expects to generate about 75 basis points of free capital in 2019 after PPI. - Capital requirement: The Board's view of the current level of capital required by the Group remains unchanged at around 12.5 per cent, plus a management buffer of around 1 per cent. - The macroeconomic environment.